powerd6/spec/spec/flows/create-schema.md

 Schema rendering logic are defined with [tera templates](https://github.com/Keats/tera).

-While rendering logic is not required, rendering is not possible without it.
+While rendering logic is not required for a schema to be considered valid, rendering is not possible without it.

 Its possible to keep rendering logic as a separate module, but that may complicate things for users wanting to use your schema.